Thyraz/energy-custom-graph/README.md

 # Energy Custom Graph

-Energy Custom Graph is a lightweight Lovelace card that plugs straight into Home Assistant's energy date picker.
+Energy Custom Graph is a lightweight Lovelace card that plugs into Home Assistant's energy date picker.
 It reuses the built-in ECharts instance shipped with Home Assistant, so you get native styling, minimal overhead, and a layout that mirrors the core energy cards.

-Unlike the default `energy-usage-graph`, this card is not limited to the energy dashboard entities.
-Any long-term statistic available in the recorder can be visualised and combined, whether it comes from energy, climate, sensors, or custom integrations.
-Each series can pick the statistic type (`change`, `sum`, `mean`, `min`, `max`, `state`) and presentation style so you always see the numbers you care about.
+Unlike the default energy cards like `energy-usage-graph`, this card is not limited to the energy dashboard entities.
+Any long-term statistic available in the recorder can be visualised and combined, whether it comes from energy, climate, sensors, ...
+Each series can pick the statistic type (`change`, `sum`, `mean`, `min`, `max`, `state`) and presentation style.
+I know the `Statistics graph card` nowadays also support the energy date picker, but it didn't provide all the features I needed.

 ## Key Features

 - Drops into dashboards that already use the Home Assistant energy date picker (`energy-date-selection`) for instant period syncing.
 - Supports any entity that exposes long-term statistics, not only energy sources.
 - Shares the core energy colour palette and styling so mixed dashboards look consistent.
-- Uses Home Assistant's bundled ECharts runtime – no extra frameworks are loaded.
+- Uses Home Assistant's bundled ECharts runtime – no extra framework needs to be loaded.
 - Per-series control over aggregation statistic, chart type (bar or line), stacking, color, unit scaling and offsets.
 - Optional fill-between-rendering for line series to highlight the space between two signals.
 - Optional manual period selection (fixed ranges or relative day/week/month/year offsets) when you do not want to use the energy picker.